Adani Ports & SEZ: Kattupalli Port

 Kattupalli Port lies 24 km north of Chennai Port and can handle 18 MMT cargo, including containers, breakbulk, and project cargo.
 It can berth fully loaded Capesize vessels and container vessels.
 It has a DPD warehouse within the container for movement of AEO and DPD consignments and a 45,000 sq. ft. warehouse with off-dock CFS.
 Kattupalli Port is connected to all CFSs/ICDs/SEZs in Chennai for imports and exports.

-Ennore Terminal
+Kamarajar Port

-Ennore Terminal is a container terminal located in the northern suburbs of Chennai.
+Kamarajar Port (formerly known as Ennore Port) is a container terminal located in the northern suburbs of Chennai.
 It can handle 12 MMT cargo.
 It is connected to the hinterland by roads, including the upcoming EMRIP project and Northern Port Access Road.

 Tuna Terminal

+In 2012, the Kandla Port Trust (KPT), longtime operator of Kandla Port (20 km to the northeast of Tuna Tekra) proposed to improve access for larger vessels by authorizing construction of a modern, four-berth, deep draft terminal at Tuna Tekra.
+Kandla Port reached an agreement with Adani Ports & SEZ for construction of a new, mechanized, four-berth terminal with direct unloading facilities for coal, iron ore, and other dry bulk goods.

 Tuna Port is an all-weather, berthing on arrival port with the largest coal import terminal of 35,000 MT/Day discharge rate near Kandla Port.
 It has a capacity of 2 crore (20 million) tonnes per year and can handle 1,30,00 DWT vessels at berth.
 It can handle all kinds of dry bulk and breakbulk cargo including coal, fertilizer, agri-products, steel cargo, and minerals, and it is equipped with a fully integrated high-speed conveyor system.
 It is connected to National Highway (NH) 8A.

+Agardana Shipyard & Terminals

+Agardanda Terminal is an under construction 1,50,000 MT Container terminal located in Agardanda, Maharashtra which was previously built as a shipyard and container terminal under the agreement with the Maharashtra Maritime Board, State Government of Maharashtra.
+Adani took over the project in 2021.